Free no-obligation site survey · Nationwide coverage Contact Us

 Skip to content

-National Coating Specialists
+National Coating Specialists Commercial & Industrial Coatings

 Cut Edge Corrosion Treatment Hull

-A real surveyor on your roof, not a call centreCoat, repair or replace: honest adviceManufacturer coating systemsFree written condition report
+A real surveyor on your roof, not a call centreCoat, repair or replace: we tell you whichManufacturer coating systems, specified to the substrateA written condition report before any price

-Cut edge corrosion treatment Hull starts with the building condition, not a generic price
+Cut edge corrosion treatment in Hull

 Few English cities ask more of a metal roof than Hull.
 The air carries salt well inland from the Humber, the wind arrives off the estuary loaded with rain, and much of the city’s industrial stock stands on open, exposed ground near the docks and the river.
 On profiled steel roofs that exposure shows up first at the sheet ends and laps, the places where cutting the sheet left bare steel facing the weather.
 That is cut edge corrosion, and here it tends to arrive earlier and move faster than the textbook says it should.